Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

     * If a manual dump of the database was taken, then check that the dump file exists in a location off the Postgres cluster.
 It will be needed in the steps below.
     * If the database is being automatically backed up, then the most recent version of the dump and the secrets should exist in the `postgres-backup` S3 bucket.
       These will be needed in the steps below.
 List the files in the `postgres-backup` S3 bucket and if the files exist, download the dump and secrets out of the S3 bucket.
-      The `cray artifacts` CLI can be used list and download the files.
+      The `cray artifacts` CLI can be used to list and download the files.
 Note that the `.psql` file contains the database dump and the `.manifest` file contains the secrets.

     1. List the available backups.